fscelliott/docsdonewell/_posts/2020-12-15-docs-first-prerelease-package-test.md

 I'm also about testing my code samples as early as possible!
 And today I found a way to do it in Python; hope it helps other!
 I'm sure it's quite familiar to QA teams, but it was my first time figuring it out (guess I've never been so ahead of a release curve as now).

+### Question:
-### Question: I wanted to test a prerelease branch of an SDK hosted as a python package on Github.
+I wanted to test a prerelease branch of an SDK hosted as a python package on Github.

 Normally I install this package through pip, like `pip some-sdk`.
 How to install it straight from GitHub?

 ### Answer:

 It's pretty simple!
-I used pipenv.
+Use pipenv.
 For example, say I wanted to install the new-feature-branch branch of https://github.com/some-sdk.
 In an empty project dir, I can run:

 `pipenv install -e git+https://github.com/some-sdk.git@new-feature-branch#egg=some-sdk`